GeoMop/Genie/doc/documentation.md

 `Electrodes` : List of color-coded electrode groups.
 Measurements that contain electrodes from the selected groups are selected for the selected groups.

 `Mesh cut tool` : Selection of the computation domain block.
 It can also be controlled graphically using the red tool in the graphic window.
-The inversion domain is strongly marked, the larger computational domain of ​​the forward model is weakly marked.
+The inversion domain is strongly marked, the larger computational domain of the forward model is weakly marked.
 Their size ratio can be entered via the `inv factor` text field.

 `Side view` : Position of the side view (lower part of the graphic window).
 Grephicaly can be controled by the blue tool in the plane view (upper part).